TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 ## Location in the server

-From the root, visit:
+From the root, to access the main folder visit:

 ```
-gg
+cd /srv/shiny-server/lumsdlapp
 ```
+The folder `lumsdlapp` contains the following:

+-